Coleman D. Ross

 photo from Wikipedia

 In July 2006, I joined Pan-American Life's board of directors as the company was in the process of establishing a mutual holding company.
 That process was completed in January 2007, resulting in Pan-American Life becoming a subsidiary of Pan-American Life Group, Inc., an intermediate holding company of Pan-American Life Mutual Holding Company.
-The mutual holding company is, in turn, owned by the policyholders of Pan-American Life.
-I serve on the boards of directors of each of the three companies and on the executive committee; the audit committee, which I chair; and the finance committee, which I previously chaired.
+On October 30, 2015, the mutual holding company merged with the mutual holding company for Mutual Trust Life, a life insurer based in Oak Brook, Illinois, and established in 1904.
+Following that merger, the mutual holding company became owned by the policyholders of both Pan-American Life and Mutual Trust Life.
+I serve on the boards of the two holding companies and two principal life insurance subsidiaries and on the executive committee; the audit committee, which I chair; and the finance committee, which I previously chaired.

 Bermuda's Astwood Park Beach